 Open house party hosting can be dangerous to both finances and freedom.
 Most states permit parents to serve their own children alcohol.
-However, it is illegal to do so with the offspring of others.
-Even when they give permission.
+But it’s illegal to do so with the offspring of others.
+Even when parents give permission.

 A prosecutor in Florida ran for office on a promise to crack down on open house parties.
-These were parties at which underage adults drank alcohol.
+These were parties at which underage adults drink alcohol.
 Following his election, he charged a woman with manslaughter.
 A young adult who became intoxicated at a gathering at her house.
-Shortly after which he died along with his passenger in his speeding car.
+Shortly after which he died along with his date in his speeding car.

 Florida Alcohol Law

 Florida courts have held that serving alcohol to underage persons who are later crash is simple negligence.
 It’s not the negligence required for manslaughter.

 According to state law, it is criminal negligence for an intoxicated person to drive a vehicle.
 If any death results, it is the drunk driver who is criminally negligent.
 And it is the driver who is guilty of manslaughter.